Mildred V. Palmer

 Although her work at both Ernst and Young & at Gardner Carton and Douglas was educational and interesting, Millie was determined to challenge herself again and practice law from a different perspective.
 In the summer of 1998, she left Gardner Carton and Douglas to open her own firm.
 She practiced on her own for the next ten years.

 In early 2008, Millie formed Waltz, Palmer & Dawson, LLC with two other attorneys, Nichole M. Waltz, and Susan L. Dawson.
 The attorneys created WPD in response to the growing demand for reasonably priced, highly personalized legal services both inside and outside of the City of Chicago.
 The attorneys of WPD combined their years of experience and knowledge to better serve their individual practice areas and to increase the services available to our client base.
 Since forming WPD in 2008, the firm has increased in size and scope and has continued to grow beyond expectation.

 Millie is also known for her volunteerism and is a member of the District 214 School Board of Education and a board member of the Arlington Heights Rotary, Noon Club.
-She is a founding board member of the Michael J. de Zonna Foundation and a charter member of the Northwest Community Healthcare where she is friends of the Advisory Council on Gift Planning.
+She is a founding board member of the Michael J. de Zonna Foundation and a charter member of the Northwest Community Health Care Friends Advisory Council on Estate and Gift Planning.
 Over the years, she has been involved in a variety of school and youth related activities in Arlington Heights, IL such as Rolling Meadows High School Football, Orchesis and Athletic Boosters.
 She has served as the Arlington Cowboys Youth Athletics Director of Cheerleading and coached for 14 years.
 As a mother of four active children, and as a local business owner, Millie feels the need to stay in touch with her community.

 - University of Florida – Juris Doctorate 1990 cum laude